nealbrophy/CI-LinuxCommandGenerator-v2/README.md

 <img src="static/images/wireframes.png" alt="desktop-wireframe-1" width="500px">

 ### Surface
 For the look of the site I wanted something bright & simple.
 I was picturing comicbook colours and similarly "cartoonish" fonts.
-With comicbook colours in mind I eventually decided on a "Captain America" type Blue (#478eff) colour as the main navbar colour.
-Using the [sessions.edu color calculator](https://www.sessions.edu/color-calculator/) I decided upon the "triadic" colours of yellow (#ffed47) & pinkish (#ff476c) to accompany the blue (mostly to be used for highlights & hovers).
+With comicbook colours in mind I eventually decided on a "Captain America" type Blue (#478eff) colour [*this was changed to a deeper blue of #004ecc to improve accessibility*] as the main navbar colour.
+Using the [sessions.edu color calculator](https://www.sessions.edu/color-calculator/) I decided upon the "triadic" colours of yellow (#ffed47) [*this was changed to a deeper yellow of #c2af00 to improve accessibility*] & pinkish (#ff476c) [*this was changed to a deeper pink of #b30021 to improve accessibility*] to accompany the blue (mostly to be used for highlights & hovers).
 In keeping with the cartoonish theme I wanted some colorful images and stumbled upon [https://illlustrations.co/](https://illlustrations.co/).
 Grabbing some computer-related images from there I implemented a random_images function to choose which of the selection of images to display when the main page loads.

 After implementing the card layout and basic CRUD operations I found that the cards were looking a little cluttered/busy with the varying "instruction" and "command" lengths, so I used the material.css "truncate" class to abbreviate those fields and have the full content appear instead in a tooltip when hovered.